gboeing/ppd534/syllabus/readme.md

 Web: [https://geoffboeing.com](https://geoffboeing.com)

-Office hours: Thurs 14:00-15:00, RGL 201B ([you must sign-up online](https://www.wejoinin.com/sheets/vqcmr/))
+Office hours: Thurs 17:30-18:30, Zoom ([you must sign-up online](https://www.wejoinin.com/sheets/vqcmr/))

 Classroom location and meeting times are [available here](https://classes.usc.edu/)

-TA: Kurt Wyatt (email: kdaum at usc dot edu; office hours: Wed 11:00-12:00, RGL lounge)
+TA: Kurt Wyatt (email: kdaum at usc dot edu; office hours: Wed 11:00-12:00, Zoom)

-Tutor: Peter Mannino (email: pmannino at usc dot edu; office hours: Tue 11:00-12:00, RGL lounge)

 # Course Description

 This course provides you with a toolkit for telling stories with urban data.
-It will introduce basic code, stats, and reasoning with evidence.
+It will introduce basic coding, stats, and reasoning with evidence.

 The course takes a computational social science approach to working with data.
 It uses Python and Jupyter notebooks to introduce coding and statistical methods that students can reproduce and experiment with in real-time in the classroom.
 We start the semester with the basics of coding, then move on to data loading and analysis, then on to basic statistics, then hypotheses and the scientific method, and finally a critical assessment of smart cities and urban informatics.